 - previous abdominal trauma

 - previous inflammatory bowel disease 11

 They typically appear as cystic masses with septations or loculated fluid collections within the pelvis.

 - large, ovoid or irregular, anechoic cyst is considered characteristic 1, but septations are not uncommon

-- size can vary from small localised collections up to large cystic masses which occupy the entire pelvis and lower abdomen
+- size can vary from small localized collections up to large cystic masses which occupy the entire pelvis and lower abdomen

 - invagination of the surrounding structures into the cyst